What Is Penile Cancer?

-Scientists are looking for new ways to treat early and advanced penile cancer in these studies, which test new drugs to see if they're safe and if they work.
-Clinical trials often are a way for people to try new medicine that isn't available to everyone.
+Scientists are looking for new ways to treat early and advanced penile cancer in these studies, which test new drugs.
+Clinical trials often are a way to try new medicine that isn't available to everyone.
 Your doctor can tell you if one of these studies might be a good fit for you.

-Before you sign up, ask for information on what’s involved, and what the risks and benefits would be.
-You can learn more about different trials throughout the U.S. at the National Cancer Institute’s web site, http://www.cancer.gov/about-cancer/treatment/clinical-trials.
+Before you sign up, ask for information on what’s involved and what the risks and benefits would be.
+Learn more about different trials in the U.S. at the National Cancer Institute’s website, http://www.cancer.gov/about-cancer/treatment/clinical-trials.

 Resources and Support

-Ask your doctor about support groups at your hospital or in your community.
-You can also find support groups for men with penile cancer online.
+Ask your doctor about support groups in your community.
+You can also find groups online.

-As you go through your treatment, it can also help to talk with a therapist or social worker who works with people who have cancer.
+As you go through treatment, it can help to talk with a therapist or social worker who works with people who have cancer.